K-a-r-e-e-m/AirBnB_clone/README.md

+# Airbnb Project

-this is a readme file for Airbnb task
+- this is a readme file for Airbnb task